Securing Data: Federal Information Security Controls 101

 FISMA, DHS, and CISA

-In 2014, an update to FISMA assigned the task of supervising information security policies for non-national security Executive branch agencies to DHS.
-The creation of the DHS Cybersecurity and Infrastructure Security Agency (CISA) aims to safeguard critical infrastructure from cyber threats and other security risks.
+In 2014, an update to FISMA gave the Department of Homeland Security (DHS) the job of overseeing information security policies for Executive branch agencies unrelated to national security.
+The DHS Cybersecurity and Infrastructure Security Agency (CISA) was formed to protect critical infrastructure from cyber threats and other security dangers.

 FISMA Compliance Resources List